 Bonus: Download our free, customizable social media calendar template to easily plan and schedule all your content in advance.

 Among the many helpful items in this calendar, make sure not to miss the tab for evergreen content.
 This is a content repository for blog posts that always perform well on social, despite seasonality.
 It includes:

 - Original publication date (keep track of this so you know when it’s time for an update)

 - Top performing image

-Once you’ve planned your content calendar, use Hootsuite to schedule all of your social media posts, engage with your followers, and track the success of your efforts.
-Try it free today.
+Once you’ve planned your content calendar, use Hootsuite Planner to schedule all of your social media posts, engage with your followers, and track the success of your efforts.
+Sign up today.